Klostergården, Copenhagen: Early history

+Det Petersenske Jomfrukloster

-Det Petersenske Jomfrukloster, a Lutheran house of secular canonesses for the use of unmarried noblewomen, was founded in 1758 in accordance with a will dated 30 December 1755 by silk and textile merchant Albr.
-Petersen and his brother Sebastian Petersen.
+Det Petersenske Jomfrukloster, a Lutheran house of secular canonesses for the use of unmarried noblewomen, was founded in 1758 in accordance with a will dated 30 December 1755 by silk and textile merchant Albrecht Petersen and his brother Sebastian Petersen.
 Its original name was "de Brødrene Petersens Jomfru-Sæde eller "Kloster".
 The building was designed by Caspar Frederik Harsdorff in 1766 and it was completed in 1870.

 The building was destroyed in the Copenhagen Fire of 1795 but rebuilt 1797–98 by Joseph Guione.
 It was expanded with an extra floor in 1880.

 The property was purchased by the Klostergården property company in 1918.
 They commissioned Bent Helveg-Møller to undertake a renovation which received an award from the city in 1923.

 Architecture

 Klostergården is part of a large block which is bounded by Højbro Plads to the east and Hyskenstræde to the west.
 The façade on Amagertorv is 10 bays long and has a four-bay central projection.
 A frieze with lettering between the first and second floor reads Monumentum Pietatis Petersenianae ("Memorial to the piousness of Petersen").
 A gate to the right of the main entrance opens to a passageway, Klostergangen, which continues through three small courtyards before reaching Læderstræde on the other side of the block.
 It dates from Helveg-Møller's renovation in 1918.